elixir-lang/ex_doc/README.md

 ExDoc ships with many features:

-  * Automatically generates HTML and EPUB documents from your API documentation.
+  * Automatically generates online- and offline-accessible HTML and EPUB documents from your API documentation.
   * Responsive design, covering phones and tablets.
   * Support for custom pages, guides, livebooks and cheatsheets.
   * Support for custom grouping of modules, functions, and pages in the sidebar.
-  * Generates HTML documentation, accessible online and offline.
   * Customizable logo.
   * A direct link back to the source code for every documented entity.
   * Full-text search.